zq920320/codenvy/docs/_docs/admin-guide/admin-managing.md

 Start a VM with key-value storage and start Consul
 ```
-# Key-Value Storage for overlay network
+# Key-Value storage for overlay network
 # Grab the IP address of this VM and use it in other commands where we have <KV-IP>
 docker-machine create -d virtualbox --engine-env DOCKER_TLS=no kv
 docker -H <KV-IP:2376> run -d -p 8500:8500 -h consul progrium/consul -server -bootstrap